We tested the Made In CeramiClad Pan and came away impressed with the 5-Ply design and truly non-stick functionality.

 Risotto, pancakes, stir fry – whatever we’ve thrown at it, the Made In CeramiClad Non-Stick Pan has handled with aplomb.
 Here’s our review of the pan my wife declared “Beautiful!
-Impressive!” on day one and still loves weeks later.
+Impressive!” on day one and still loves six months later.

-Made In has been looking to introduce a non-toxic ceramic coated non-stick cookware line for a while.
-Its PTFE non-stick cookware being one of our biggest peeves with the brand.
+Made In has been looking to introduce a non-toxic ceramic coated non-stick cookware line for a while, and it finally did it in 2024!

 Unlike most aluminum ceramic coated non-stick pans (see: Always Pan, Caraway, Alva), the CeramiClad pan is a 5-ply design.
 That means it has an aluminum core for quick and even heat conduction clad with stainless steel.